 DAY 4: Paris Left Bank Sights

 MAP.
-Day 4 of this 7 Day Paris Travel Planner includes sights on the left bank of the Seine River.
-You will explore the Latin Quarter and go underground to the catacombs.
-Then see sculptures at the Rodin Museum, visit Napoleon’s Tomb and enjoy an epic evening Eiffel Tower view!
+Today you will explore the Latin Quarter and go underground to the catacombs.
+Then see sculptures at the Rodin Museum, visit Napoleon’s Tomb and enjoy an epic evening view!

 Top Tip: Use our Left Bank Walking Tour to help get you on your way.